CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

 }
 ```

-### POINTERS TO STRUCTURES

 #### KEYWORD-COUNTING PROGRAM W/ POINTERS to and arrays of structures
-Using pointers instead of array indices
+- Using pointers instead of array indices: ```./a.exe < keywordCount.c```
-./a.exe < keywordCount.c

 #### NOTES
-The return type of binsearch is a pointer to the key structure.
+- The return type of binsearch is a pointer to the key structure.
-The addition of 2 pointers is illegal, but subtraction is legal.
+- The addition of 2 pointers is illegal, but subtraction is legal.
-Note that we also avoid illegal pointers.
+- Note that we also avoid illegal pointers.

 ```c
 #include <stdio.h>